stennety/mywebsite/_posts/2023-05-07-sabbatical-week-2.md

 ---
 published: true
-title: Sabbatical Week 2 - Hoi An, Hue, and Phong Nha
+title: Sabbatical Week 2 - Hoi An, Hue, Phong Nha, and Ninh Binh
 excerpt: A week of exploring central Vietnam
 ---